 Julia replied later that day.
 Note the first sentence…

 Please exuse my typos.
 I want to inquire info about the organization, such as the goal of SPJ for the FAU campus.
 Honestly, I am still exploring career avenues in journalism.
 My goal is to improve my skills in the field.
 I see that the organization is driven in exercising the first amendment, while providing an ethical voice, so where do students come in ? .

-Besides misspelling her apology for her misspellings, Julia can’t punctuate (“? .”) or capitalize (“first amendment”) or write (“inquire info”) or even Google “SPJ” and find to where “students come in.”
+Besides misspelling her apology for her misspellings, Julia can’t punctuate (“? .”) or capitalize (“first amendment”) or write (“inquire info”) or even Google “SPJ” and find out where “students come in.”